-4) How many clients are you currently working with?
+4) How many clients are they currently working with?

 Having a large number of clients may be an indicator that this PR firm is popular and has a dedicated client-base.
 However, a large number of clients may lead to less time being invested in your projects by the firm’s employees.
 If one employee is managing twenty bands, their company likely stretches the employees too thin, and is, therefore, more concerned with the number of projects rather than the quality of their marketing.

-5) Can you show me some examples of recent media attention you’ve received?
+5) Can you show me some examples of recent work?

 This question will give you a good idea of whether the firm has experience with outlets that will benefit your career.
 The outlets you’re hoping to receive coverage from will vary depending on your style of music, so be sure to meet with the firm and have names of reputable outlets prepared.
 If the firm has experience with those outlets, then you can be confident that you’re one step closer to getting noticed by the right people.